jimniels/blog/src/client/posts/2021-07-14-conditional-style-loading-not-so-fast.md

 tags: css darkMode
 ---

-# Not So Fast: Conditional Style Loading
+# Conditional Style Loading?
+Not So Fast

 I wrote a post a while back about [conditionally loading styles using media queries](https://blog.jim-nielsen.com/2019/conditional-syntax-highlighting-in-dark-mode-with-css-imports/).